0x3f00/PhotonCpp/README.md

 To write data from STDOUT use '-' as filename.

 White and transparent areas of the image are treated as voids.
-I insist on checking output with Photon File Validator after procedure.
+I insist on checking output with Photon File Validator after conversion.
 Use output at your own risk.

+# Building

+There is MSVC project for Windows and Makefile for Linux and MacOS X.